sio/potyarkin.com/content/posts/20180714-bash-completion.md

   applied.
 Instead the quote is closed with a matching character after expanding the path.
-- If [bash-completion] package is already in use, this code will safely override its `_filedir` function automatically.
+- If [bash-completion] package is already in use, this code will safely override its `_filedir` function.
 No extra configuration is required.

 Watch a demo screencast to see this feature in action:
 [![asciicast](https://asciinema.org/a/0zhzOYbkF22pWLmbx1RHCYyqQ.png)](https://asciinema.org/a/0zhzOYbkF22pWLmbx1RHCYyqQ)